What is the importance of El Estrecho natural park in Cadiz?

 Do you want to get to know the best hikes in El Estrecho natural park in Cadiz?
 If you are interested in getting to know which areas to visit and what types of habitats and plants you will find, contact me to do a guided hiking tour in Cadiz.
 I do hikes in La Breña, El Estrecho and in Los Alcornocales natural parks.

 Cadiz province has more than a third of its surface protected, the highest percentage of the provinces in Andalusia.
 Los Alcornocales is one of the largest natural parks in Spain and La Breña natural park the smallest in Andalusia.
 However, the importance of El Estrecho is related to the horizontal migration of fish and marine mammals, and the vertical migration of birds.
 It has been recognized as a natural park since 2003 and it is part of the Mediterranean intercontinental biosphere reserve, which goes from Malaga to Morocco.

 El Estrecho natural park is in the Strait of Gibraltar, between Spain and Morocco.
 El Estrecho natural park is an incredibly diverse park and is super important for the migration of different species.
 It has the Atlantic ocean and the Mediterranean sea, and you can find it between two continents.
-It is at the most southern part of Spain, while the land is in Spain it is only 14km from Africa.
+It is at the most southern part of mainland Spain, some areas only 14km from Africa.

 Below are just a few of the views that you will see during the coastal hikes in El Estrecho natural park.